 Attenborough Arts Centre Presents: Arcadia for All?
 Rethinking Landscape Painting Now

-With over thirty artists participating in the exhibition, the works showcases a broad spectrum of artworks that approach nature from many different directions, expanding the notion of landscape painting in new, unexpected and sometimes radical and playful ways.
+With over thirty artists participating in the exhibition, the artwork showcases a broad spectrum which approaches nature from many different directions, expanding the notion of landscape painting in new, unexpected and sometimes radical and playful ways.

-“These are paintings which address the urgent issues of our time.
+Guest curator Judith Tucker said: “These are paintings which address the urgent issues of our time.
 They open difficult questions yet together become a visual feast.
-The richness of the works both conceptually and visually is astonishing and bringing them into conversation with each other opens up further debate.” – Judith Tucker, Guest Curator.
+The richness of the works both conceptually and visually is astonishing and bringing them into conversation with each other opens up further debate.”

-“At a time of serious ecological crisis when pollution and unsustainable ocean and land use are threatening both ecosystems and human existence, the exhibition Arcadia for All? feels more relevant than ever.” – Laura Claveria, Exhibitions Curator at The Stanley & Audrey Burton Gallery.
+Laura Claveria, Exhibitions Curator at The Stanley & Audrey Burton Gallery, added: “At a time of serious ecological crisis when pollution and unsustainable ocean and land use are threatening both ecosystems and human existence, the exhibition feels more relevant than ever.”

 Participating artists include Hurvin Anderson, Andrew Grassie, Lubaina Himid, Matthew Krishanu, Elizabeth Magill and George Shaw.
 The exhibition celebrates the vitality and variety of contemporary painting in all its materiality and visual richness.